 In the last one or two sessions time will be taken to summarize the work that was accomplished during the sessions as related to the initial goals of therapy, including your satisfaction and expectations for therapy.
 Time will be taken to discuss how to ensure the insights/skills/growth acquired in therapy can continue to help you after therapy has ended.

-Psychotherapy: What Types of Psychotherapy/Treatment Do You Offer?
+what Types of Psychotherapy/Treatment Do You Offer?

 Our clinicians provide effective evidence-based psychotherapies, including Cognitive Behavioral (CBT), Mindfulness, Dialectical Behavioral (DBT), Acceptance and Commitment (ACT), Interpersonal (IPT), Solution-Focused, Hypnotherapy, Guided Imagery, Depth Therapy, Humanistic, Brief Psychodynamic, and others.
 If you are looking for a specific type of therapy, ask our clinical intake coordinator.

 Psychotherapy is a transformational process that occurs in the context of therapeutic relationship (a “connection”) between the client and the therapist.
 Sessions are in-person, in-office, one-on-one with your therapist.
 Thus, online/remote therapy (e.g., video-conference, telephone) is only provided in rare instances for a single session (e.g., illness, severe weather, temporary long-distance travel).
 Unless otherwise arranged, sessions are 50 minutes in length (with the remaining 10 minutes of hour for formulation and note taking).

 Our clinicians provide effective psychotherapy to those who have not responded well to other approaches, that is, when online or other self-help methods, coaching, or medication alone have failed.

 WHAT IS Psychological Assessment?